CopilotKit/vnext-with-pydantic/README.md

 - **Tool Calls**: The agent has a `get_weather` tool.
 When you ask about weather, you'll see the tool being called in the UI.
 - **Real-time Streaming**: Responses stream in as they're generated.
 - **Tool Visualization**: The `WildCardRender` component shows you exactly what tools are being called with what arguments and results.

+## How the frontend is set up

+1. Import `PydanticAIAgent` from `@ag-ui/pydantic-ai`
+2. Creates the outer `CopilotKitProvider` component and configures the `default` agent to use the Pydantic AI agent.
+3. Adds the `WildCardRender` component to the `renderToolCalls` to surface tool calls in the UI.
+4. Adds the `CopilotChat` component inside a full-screen div.

 ## Files That Matter